 - Questions regarding policies and procedures

 Students should do the following to prepare for an advising appointment:

 - Check your Major Map and run your DARS report to review your degree requirements.

-- Read the course descriptions and prerequisites for courses before coming to an advising session.
+- Read the course descriptions and prerequisites for courses before your advising session.

-- Make a list of questions and bring it to the appointment.
+- Make a list of questions you want to discuss with your advisor before the appointment.

 - Make a tentative class schedule if planning to discuss registration.

-- Bring paper and a pen to take notes.
+- Have some paper and a pen ready to take notes.